U.S. senators question Amazon CEO about firing of warehouse protest leader

 He later issued a statement saying frustration over the health risks created by Smalls had clouded his judgment.

-Other signatories to the senators' letter, which referenced the leaked notes, include Robert Menendez, Sherrod Brown, Richard Blumenthal and Kirsten Gillibrand.
+The other signatories to the senators' letter, which referenced the leaked notes, were Robert Menendez, Sherrod Brown, Richard Blumenthal and Kirsten Gillibrand.

 ((Jeffrey.Dastin@thomsonreuters.com; +1 415 344 4914;))